p-b-d-z/terraform-cloudflare/README.md

 # Terraform - Cloudflare

 ## Getting Started

+I'm constructing this repository to support multiple accounts (monolith) for my own personal laziness.
+Feel free to fork and use as desired.

 ### Install Terraform

 Run the script to install Terraform, if it is not already installed.